|ZX Spectrum Turns 40|

-The ZX Spectrum was the successor to Clive Sinclair's ZX-81 and it introduced color and sound to the ZX-range of computers.
-It came in two versions, one with the basic 16K of RAM and the other with a 32K RAM extension that provided 48K of RAM.
+The ZX Spectrum was the successor to Clive Sinclair's ZX-81 and it was a big step forward by bringing in full color and sound to the ZX-range of computers.
+With an improved case and keyboard, tt had an entry price of £125 came in two versions, one with the basic 16K of RAM and the other with a 32K RAM extension that provided 48K of RAM and was capable of running games software of a quality that made it worth buying just for fun.

 The I Programmer team has good reason to remember the Spectrum and looking back it now seems incredible that so much could be achieved with such primitive hardware.